nowittynamesleft/THOR/README.txt

 fasta file).
 It also takes a list of functions to train and predict on in the text file "function_list.txt".
 Proteins are represented using protvecs, which are 100- dimensional representations of trimers.

 To handle the dependencies, use a virtual environment like virtualenv and pip install everything that comes up.
+Will make setup easier later.
 Some dependencies:
 keras
 theano